-In this article, we will uncover the seven biggest IoT security issues currently jeopardizing these systems everywhere.
-We will also discuss how to address these security challenges through IoT security best practices.
+Let’s uncover the seven biggest IoT security issues currently jeopardizing these systems everywhere.
+Our experts also share the best practices to address these challenges.

-From hijacking of IoT devices over potential home invasions to dangers of rogue devices, these are the 7 most serious Internet of Things security concerns.
+From hijacking of IoT devices and potential home invasions to dangers of rogue devices, these are the seven most serious internet of things security concerns that IoT experts single out.

 1. Ransomware and Hijacking of IoT Devices